LaoArchAngel/fsw-wiki/getting-started-Node-Hapi-Service.md

 First things first.
 We need to install some things locally to make this work.
 We need `node.js 4.0` and `npm`.
 You can get this from [NodeJS.org](https://nodejs.org).

 We also need the [FSW Hapi Generator](http://gitlab.fsw.com/acme/generator-fsw-hapi/) and [yeoman](http://yeoman.io/).
 These can be installed from the [FSW NPM Registry](http://proget.fsw.com/npm-feeds/fsw-npm).
+NOTE: if yeoman cannot find fsw-hapi generator, pull the repo down locally and 'npm link' it from within the directory

 ```
 npm config set registry http://proget.fsw.com/npm/fsw-npm